-2021/05/23 - Added three heckelphonists to the lists at http://heckelphone.org/players.html: German oboist Georg Weiss, American multi-instrumentalist Marko Novachcoff, and Swiss oboist Martin Frutiger; this results in 62 heckelphonists past and present on my list, of which 40 are believed to be actively playing.
+2021/05/23 - Added another three heckelphonists to the list at http://heckelphone.org/players.html: German oboist Georg Weiss, American multi-instrumentalist Marko Novachcoff, and Swiss oboist Martin Frutiger; this results in 62 heckelphonists past and present on my list, of which 40 are believed to be actively playing.

 2021/05/20 - Added quite a bit of literature to the list on the Instrument page.
 I've also finally moved the entire website to its own, brand-new web space, and as a result gained the ability to directly and explicitly link to all pages, using stable URLs.